Master Case Taking with the Masters Course

 Not to worry, Shana, I am totally prepared this month!
 As luck would have it, I have experienced yet another toothache!

 Mom, do people really care about toothaches?
-I don’t think anyone wants to hear it!
 Wouldn’t my runny nose be more interesting?

-Shana, puh-leeze take your Nat-mur and go watch TV!
-Isn’t the Rug Rats on?
+Shana, puh-leeze take your Nat-mur 30C and go watch TV!
+Aren’t The Rugrats on?
 Now where was I?
 Ah yes!
-My unbelievably interesting toothache!
+My unbelievably interesting tooth story!
 It was a beautiful autumn day as I remember… the birds were chirping, the crickets were singing….
 Horns were honking, sirens were blaring….
-Plumes of poisonous greenhouse gases were spewing forth from the oil refineries nearby, and I, yes I, began to take notice of an irregularity emanating from the tooth about which I wrote last July.
+Plumes of poisonous greenhouse gases were spewing forth from the oil refineries towering majestically over the city, and I, yes I, began to take notice of an irregularity in the tooth about which I wrote last July.

 Mom, no one remembers that!

-Well, I took out Murphy’s Repertory and went to Mouth: abscess, gums (it’s the first rubric in the Mouth chapter) and took, probably, over the course of two days, most of the 3’s and even one of the 2’s from that rubric, and….nothing!!!!!!
+Well, I took out Murphy’s Repertory and went to Mouth: abscess, gums (it’s the first rubric in the Mouth chapter) and took, probably, over the course of two days, most of the remedies in Bold and even one of the ones in italics, and….nothing happened!!!!!!

 I was in despair.
 I just knew I was going to have to go to the dentist and probably have the tooth pulled.
 I remember even doing the time-honored rinsing with hot water and salt to no avail; in fact, it may have even made it worse!
 “That tooth’s nothing but trouble!”
 I said.